Flight Training

 Getting your Certificate

-- Aviation Medical Examiners Unless going for a Sport Pilot, you'll need a medical!
+- Aviation Medical Examiners Unless going for a Sport Pilot, glider, balloon, or a few other certificates, you'll need a medical!

 - Application for Certificate (IACRA) You can fill out your application online!